jessieren/VirHostMatcher/README.md

 This program is used to compute various oligonucleotide frequency (ONF) based distance/dissimialrity measures between a pair of DNA sequences.
 These measures include Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2, d2*, d2S, Hao, Teeling, EuF and Willner.
 See paper "Alignment-free d2* oligonucleotide frequency dissimilarity measure improves accuracy of predicting virus-host interactions" for the definitions.

 To use the tool, please simply follow the steps and copy and paste the following commands to the terminal command line.
+Please do not forget to adjust the path variables to your own (replace "/Users/jessie/Desktop/" with your own path).

 You can find an folder named "test" containing 2 phage sequences and 3 host sequences in fasta format.
 Here we use this test data to show how to use the tool.

 * Step 0: parameter settings